Best Film for the Konica Autoreflex T3

-The best film to use in the Konica Autoreflex T3 will be based on your lens, available light, and type of film you want to use.
+The best film to use in the Konica Autoreflex T3 should depend on your lens, lighting, and type of film you want to use.

-To prevent having to lug around a tripod and/or flash, purchase a film that has an ISO of 400 or higher.
+To avoid having to lug around a tripod or flash, choose a film that has an ISO of 400 or higher.

-Kodak UltraMax 400 - The film works well in a variety of lighting conditions and is an excellent choice for a color 35mm film.
-Using Kodak UltraMax 400 you should have the ability to handhold the Autoreflex T3 in the vast majority of scenarios.
+Kodak UltraMax 400 - A great choice for a diverse range of conditions.
+Using this film you should have the ability to handhold the Autoreflex T3 in the vast majority of scenarios.

-The photographs will have great colors and is on the warm side.
+The images will have wonderful skin tones and is on the warm side.

-Fujifilm Superia X-TRA ISO 400 - Based on your location, this film may be more widely available.
-It's a fantastic alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film may be more widely available.
+It is a great alternative to Kodak emulsions.

-In addition, if you own a medium format camera, it's also sold in 120 film format.
+Furthermore, if you own a medium format camera, it is also available in 120 film format.

-Over-expose it by 1 or 2-stops to bring out the best look the film can achieve.
-This will help you achieve the outstanding colors everyone loves Gold 200 for.
+Over-expose it by 1 or 2-stops to create the best look the film has to offer.
+This will ensure that you get the striking colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among enthusiasts online, Portra 400 is definitely the most frequently used color film emulsion.
-Overexpose it by 1 or 2-stops to get the appearance the film is highly regarded for.
+Kodak Portra 400 - Among the enthusiasts online, Portra 400 is definitely the most popular color negative film.
+Overexpose it by 1 or 2-stops to get the appearance the film is known for.